kubestellar/kubestellar/docs/content/direct/architecture.md

 was used to watch instances of that CRD on the WDS.
 This is because informers on CRs will keep on throwing exceptions for missing CRDs.

-The worker pulls a key from queue and creates a GVK Key; if it is a CRD and it has been deleted:
+The worker pulls a key from queue and creates a GVR Key; if it is a CRD and it has been deleted:

-- Uses the GVK key to retrieve the stopper channel for the informer.
+- Uses the GVR key to retrieve the stopper channel for the informer.
 - Closes the stopper channel
-- Removes informer, lister and stopper channel references from the hashmap indexed by the GVK key.
+- Removes informer, lister and stopper channel references from the hashmap indexed by the GVR key.

 ### Status Controller